Resources Fact Sheets

 Headquarters, Utah Air National Guard

-Commands, controls, and supervises Air National Guard units within the state.
+The Headquarters unit commands, controls, and supervises Air National Guard units within the state.
 State ANG Headquarters is The Adjutant General's senior staff providing information, evaluation, issue resolution, and action recommendations regarding the Air National Guard.
 The commander of the Utah Air National Guard is Brig.
 Gen. David R. Fountain.

 Flying Units/Functions and Capabilities